MPriess/crsmithdev.com/resources/posts/2013-09-02-a-blog-refresh-with-bootstrap-and-static.markdown

 		   "// ... (disqus js)"]]]
 		content)

-Above, a simple Bootstrap grid is created if the content of the page is a post, and then followed by the standard JS to include Disqus comments on the page.
+Above, if the page is a post, a simple Bootstrap grid is created, followed by the standard JS to include Disqus comments.
 Note the terse syntax for specifying element classes:  this is actually one of two possible syntaxes to define classes and ids.
 Below, these two forms are equivalent:

 <!--?prettify lang=clj-->